awcodes/filament-curator/README.md

 ### Custom Model

-If you want to use your own resource for your media model you can extend Curator's `Media` model with your own and set it in the config.
+If you want to use your own model for your media you can extend Curator's `Media` model with your own and set it in the config.

 ```php
 use Awcodes\Curator\Models\Media;